jundalisay/spblist/content/en/research/smith/simple-life-of-adam-smith/chapter-31.md

 Smith mentioned to certain Edinburgh friends that he thought the passage unnecessary and misplaced.[362]
 As if taking revenge for its suppression, the original manuscript of this passage  reappeared from between the leaves of a volume on Aristotle in 1831, when all the rest of Smith’s other works had long been destroyed.[363]
 So much attention has been paid to Smith’s religious opinions, that he gives a fresh expression to his belief in a future state and an all-seeing Judge in one of the new passages in his Theory of Moral Sentiments.

 It is in connection with his remarks on the Calas case.

-He says that to persons in the circumstances of Calas, condemned to an unjust death= Religion can alone afford every effectual comfort.
+He says that to persons in the circumstances of Calas, condemned to an unjust death:
+- Religion can alone afford every effectual comfort.
-She also can tell them that it not important what men may think of their conduct while the all-seeing Judge of the world approves of it.
+- She also can tell them that it not important what men may think of their conduct while the all-seeing Judge of the world approves of it.
-She alone can present to them a view of another world,— a world= of more candour, humanity, and justice than the present, where=
+- She alone can present to them a view of another world, of more candour, humanity, and justice than the present, where:
   - their innocence is in due time to be declared and [Pg 430]
   - their virtue to be finally rewarded, and
   - the same great principle which can alone strike terror into triumphant vice affords the only effectual consolation of disgraced and insulted innocence.”[364]

 Whatever may have been his attitude towards historical Christianity, these words, written on the eve of his own death, show that he died as he lived.

 He was in the full faith of those doctrines of natural religion which he had publicly taught.